Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/6-manipulate-flight-data.md

 	df.shape
 	```

-That wasn't difficult, but there is more to do before you apply analytical methods to the data.
-In the real world, data is rarely neat and tidy.
+That wasn't difficult, but there is more to do before you apply the first analytical method to the data.
+In the real world, data is rarely ready to consume as is.
 This dataset is no exception.

 ## Clean the data